AlejandroFuentePinero/MLB_Analytics_Project/docs/business_questions.md

 **Q2.2 (C)** — Top Spending Teams (20% Threshold)
 Which teams fall into the **top 20%** of average annual payroll spending?

-To identify the league’s highest-spending organizations, we calculated each franchise’s average annual payroll across all seasons and ranked teams into five equal-sized groups.
+To identify the league’s highest-spending organizations, I calculated each franchise’s average annual payroll across all seasons and ranked teams into five equal-sized groups.
 The top 20% includes clubs such as the Angels, Yankees, Red Sox, Nationals, and Dodgers—organizations that consistently invest far more in player salaries than the rest of the league.
 These teams anchor the financial upper tier of MLB and typically operate with significantly greater payroll capacity year after year.

 **Q2.3 (C)** — Cumulative Payroll Over Time
 For each team, what is the **cumulative sum of payroll** across all available seasons?

-We first calculated each franchise’s total historical payroll by summing all recorded salaries across the entire dataset.
+I first calculated each franchise’s total historical payroll by summing all recorded salaries across the entire dataset.
 This provides a consolidated view of long-term financial investment by each team, independent of how payroll fluctuated year to year.

 The results show a steep hierarchy in total spending.
 The New York Yankees lead by a wide margin with more than **$3.7 billion** in total recorded payroll, followed by the Boston Red Sox (**$2.8B**), Los Angeles Dodgers (**$2.67B**), New York Mets (**$2.25B**), San Francisco Giants (**$2.18B**), and Philadelphia Phillies (**$2.15B**).
 At the other end of the spectrum, historically lower-spending clubs such as the Montreal Expos (**$408M**), Miami Marlins (**$339M**), California Angels (pre-rebranding, **$272M**), and Milwaukee Brewers’ early franchise code ML4 (**$234M**) show total outlays an order of magnitude smaller.

 This simple cumulative view highlights long-term structural differences between large-market and small-market organizations.

-In the advanced analysis, we also computed cumulative payroll **over time** using a window function, allowing us to track how quickly each franchise accumulated spending and to identify milestones such as the first $1 billion season for each club.
+In the advanced analysis, I also computed cumulative payroll **over time** using a window function, allowing us to track how quickly each franchise accumulated spending and to identify milestones such as the first $1 billion season for each club.
 The core answer above uses the simpler “total across all seasons” interpretation, while the advanced version adds temporal insight into each team’s spending trajectory.

 **Q2.4 (C)** — First Billion-Dollar Year
 For each team, in which year did cumulative payroll first surpass **$1 billion**?

-By tracking cumulative payroll spending over time, we identified the first season in which each franchise exceeded the $1 billion milestone.
+By tracking cumulative payroll spending over time, I identified the first season in which each franchise exceeded the $1 billion milestone.
 Large-market and historically high-spending teams reached this threshold earlier, with the Yankees surpassing $1B as early as 2003 and the Red Sox in 2004.
 Mid-market teams generally crossed the line between 2007 and 2012, while lower-spending franchises did so even later.
 This pattern highlights long-term financial disparities across MLB and how resources have accumulated unevenly over the modern era.

 **Q2.5 (advance query)** — Payroll Stratification
 What is the ratio between the median team’s payroll and the average payroll of the top 20% teams?